|

 variables.

-SURVEY
+SURVEY RESEARCH

-Uses
+Uses questionnaires

-interviews to describe
+or interviews to

 populations.